Korea Festival Kimchi

 Actually - this beautiful kimchi recipe came from a collaboration with Tei.
 Annoyingly, Melbourne put on it's best dress, (pouring rain and driving winds)... but I was honoured to be there for the festival-goers who braved the storm, standing umbrella in hand to watch and learn.

-This beautiful kimchi recipe came from a collaboration between Sharon and the wonderful team running the Korean Festival.
-Sharon was honoured to be asked to present at the Korean Festival and make a kimchi for the festival-goers.
-There are as many kimchi recipes as there are kimchi makers, and this one is quite different to The Fermentary's usual recipe.
-Some of these ingredients can be tricky to find in Australian, so a quick trip to an Asian supermarket might need to be on the cards (always an enjoyable trip to suffer through!).
+As you may know, there are as many kimchi recipes as there are kimchi makers, the flavour of 'the hand' playing a huge part in the flavour.
+This one is quite different to The Fermentary's usual recipe, it requires an element of cooking as well.
+Some of these ingredients can be tricky to find in Australia, so a quick trip to an Asian supermarket might need to be on the cards.

-You might notice that this recipe makes quite a lot of kimchi, in fact it will easily fill 6 of our fermenting jars, or one of our beautiful hand-made kimchi crocks!
-We've kept the recipe this size because making kimchi in Korea is a collective community practice, called Kimjang.
-Each year, friends and families gather to reinforce their cultural beliefs of humans living in harmony with each other, and with nature.
-This is something the Korean consulate also saw in The Fermentary when they asked Sharon to speak (honouring us hugely!).
+You might notice that this recipe makes quite a lot of kimchi, in fact, it will easily fill 6 of our fermenting jars or one of our beautiful hand-made kimchi crocks.
+We've kept the recipe this size because making kimchi is best done with friends.
+In Korea it has long been a treasured collective community practice, called Kimjang.

 - 3 Wombok cabbages